Employee benefits – they’re great for morale, and they’re crucial if you want to attract and retain the talent your business needs to succeed.

 André Spicer, professor of organisational behaviour at the Cass Business School, explained this phenomenon: “The companies that offer this policy tend to be demanding and all-consuming workplaces, so taking time off can make employees feel guilty – particularly as it may show their boss and their colleagues that they are not fully committed.

 “If you are up for a promotion against another colleague, it is unlikely you will book that two-week Himalayan trek.
 This means employees often end up taking less time off, not more.”

 Spicer even hints that companies that offer this dream policy may have an ulterior motive.
 If employees are allowed to take as much time off as they need, then technically businesses do not need to account for holidays that they would have previously owed to employees.

-Probably best to stick to a more traditional sickness absence policy.
+Probably best to stick to a more traditional absence management policy.

 3. A Superficial Corporate Wellness Program